25 Top Stock Picks That Billionaires Love

 This New York-based hedge fund with $35.8 billion in AUM is led by billionaire biotech investors Julian and Felix Baker.
 The brothers may keep a low profile, but they're plenty famous in the world of biotech stocks.
 A series of successful investments have allowed the Bakers to build an estimated combined fortune of about $4 billion, according to Forbes.

 And judging by their latest regulatory filings, the brothers have great expectations for Seagen, too.
-The stock pick accounts for nearly 30% of the total value of the Baker Bros.' holdings, up from 28.5% three months ago.
+The stock pick accounts for nearly a third of the total value of the Baker Bros.' holdings, up from 28.5% three months ago.

-The increase stems in part from Baker Bros. buying another 347,745 shares in SGEN in the first quarter of 2021.
-The fund's total holdings of 47.6 million shares were worth more than $7 billion at the end of Q1.
+The increase stems in part from Baker Bros. buying another 17,500 shares in SGEN in the second quarter of 2021.
+True, that's less than a 1% bump in the stake, but it followed a first-quarter increase of 347,745 shares.
+The fund's total holdings of 47.3 million shares were worth $7.5 billion at the end of Q2.

-The stake gives Baker Bros. ownership of 26.3% of SGEN's shares outstanding, which makes it the biotech company's largest shareholder by a wide margin.
-The second-largest investor – Capital Research and Management – holds only 8.6% of SGEN's shares outstanding.
+The investment gives Baker Bros. ownership of 26% of SGEN's shares outstanding, which makes it the biotech's largest shareholder by a wide margin.
+The second-largest investor – Capital Research and Management – holds only 9.5% of SGEN's shares outstanding.